 The UNMC College of Allied Health Professions has expanded six of its education programs to the University of Nebraska at Kearney campus.
-As part of University of Nebraska’s “Building a Healthier Nebraska” initiative, construction is almost finished on a 50,000 square-foot building on the corner of Highway 30 and University Drive on the west end of the UNK campus, with a ribbon cutting ceremony scheduled for August 20, 2015.
-The $19 million Health Science Education facility will house the CAHP programs along with the Kearney Division of the UNMC College of Nursing.
+A ribbon cutting ceremony took place on August 20, 2015 to open the 50,000 square-foot building on the corner of Highway 30 and University Drive on the west end of the UNK campus, built as part of University of Nebraska’s “Building a Healthier Nebraska” initiative.
+The $19 million Health Science Education facility houses the CAHP programs along with the Kearney Division of the UNMC College of Nursing.
 The new building includes state-of-the-art classrooms, clinical teaching laboratories, clinical simulation facilities, a gross anatomy laboratory, and plentiful student interaction space.

-The expansion will allow for an increased enrollment in allied health professions programs to meet the high demand for professionals, which is particularly prevalent in rural areas.
-With an increased focus on rural primary care, the expansion to the UNK campus will also provide unique opportunities for interprofessional education in both didactic and clinical settings, and will prepare future healthcare professionals to participate in team-based healthcare.
+The expansion allows for an increased enrollment in allied health professions programs to meet the high demand for professionals, which is particularly prevalent in rural areas.
+With an increased focus on rural primary care, the expansion to the UNK campus also provides unique opportunities for interprofessional education in both didactic and clinical settings, and prepares future healthcare professionals to participate in team-based healthcare.

 Prospective students interested in applying for UNMC allied health professions education programs must meet the same qualifications and will follow the same application process regardless of whether they hope to matriculate on the UNMC campus in Omaha or at the new facility in Kearney.
 For the latest information on all aspects of admission to any UNMC College of Allied Health Professions program, please visit our Admissions page or call 402-559-6673 or email.